juliangrtz/mightyxor/README.md

 ### Why C#?!

 Good question.
-A port to C, C++ or Rust is planned.
+A port to C, C++ or Rust is planned, especially because Windows Forms is severely outdated.

 ### What does the name mean?